lucasgdev/wistia-upload-directive/README.md

 # wistia-upload-directive
-An Angular directive to upload to a Wistia account directly.
+A responsive Angular directive to upload to a Wistia account directly.